EterniaLogic/Eternal-Energy/README.md

 This mod is being designed to be practical in a typical minecraft world, while also practicing simple to complex electrical circuits in an easy way.
 It is understandable that some people may not even want to come close to these ideas and learn them, so a sharing system will be implemented.

-Ideas for this mod come directly out of electrical engineering and the corresponding units (Voltage, Amperage, Resistance and Amperage) However, the central idea for this mod is to help people understand what specific modules do with a simple interface.
+Ideas for this mod come directly out of electrical engineering and the corresponding units (Voltage, Amperage, Resistance and Wattage) However, the central idea for this mod is to help people understand what specific modules do with a simple interface.

 ## What does this bring to the table?
 What can I expect? ##
 * Initial to End-game power solutions which range from 0.01 rf/t to 1.5B RF/t (Measured in Wh to gWh)